cubt85iz/automatos-server/etc/containers/systemd/README.md

 [Beets](https://beets.io) is the media library management system for obsessive music geeks.

+### Code Server

+[Code Server](https://github.com/coder/code-server) allows users to run VS Code on any machine anywhere and access it in the browser.

 ### Emby

 [Emby](https://emby.media) is a media server designed to organize, play, and stream audio and video to a variety of devices.